Samantha Jones (Sex and the City): Sexuality and relationships

 Samantha is characterized by her open and unapologetic approach to sex and relationships.
 Throughout the series, she engages in numerous brief sexual encounters, often with colorful or unconventional partners.
-These include a man who requires her to take an HIV test before engaging in group sex, a college student also named Sam Jones who wishes to lose his virginity, a partner whose bodily fluids she finds unappealing, and a personal trainer who shaves a lightning bolt into her pubic hair.
+These include a man who requires her to take an HIV test before engaging in sex on a swing, a college student also named Sam Jones who wishes to lose his virginity, a partner whose bodily fluids she finds unappealing, and a personal trainer who shaves a lightning bolt into her pubic hair.
 She typically avoids emotional attachments, frequently insisting that her partners leave shortly after their encounters.

 In one storyline, she makes a sex-tape in response to tabloid rumors suggesting she is a "fag hag", aiming to assert her sexual identity.
 She once jokes that she regularly loses underwear because she leaves them behind at partners’ homes.
 Her casual approach to sex leads to tension with her friend Charlotte when she sleeps with Charlotte’s brother, prompting a confrontation.
 Although Samantha rarely pursues long-term relationships, the series references a past heartbreak involving a man named Dominic Delmonico, whom she briefly reconnects with during the show’s run.
 She also has several more substantial romantic relationships across the series.

 James

 At the end of the first season, Samantha begins dating James (James Goodwin), whom she meets at a jazz bar.
 Unlike her usual approach to relationships, she delays having sex with him, believing he might be someone she could eventually marry.
 After declaring her love for him, they become physically intimate, but Samantha is disappointed to discover that James is significantly under-endowed, which affects their sexual compatibility.
 In the season one finale, "Oh Come All Ye Faithful," she confides in her friends that she is unable to enjoy intimacy with him and finds the experience unsatisfying.
 Despite attempting to resolve the issue through couples' counseling, the relationship ends after she expresses her frustration, to which James responds with a disparaging remark about her anatomy.

 In the second season episode "Ex and the City," Samantha’s experience with James is humorously contrasted by her brief encounter with a man known as "Mr. Too Big," who warns her about the size of his anatomy before they attempt sex.
-Although initially enthusiastic, Samantha ultimately finds the experience physically overwhelming and ends the encounter.
+Although initially enthusiastic, Samantha ultimately finds the experience physically overwhelming and ends the relationship mid-second encounter.
 The episode concludes with her unexpectedly exclaiming "I miss James!" during a dinner with her friends, suggesting that her emotional attachment to him may have been genuine despite their physical incompatibility.